anjilinux/project-devops-realtime/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 Login Succeeded

 # You can also test if the docker image push works once login successfully
-# Login to your gitlab server web UI and go to the project you created, and then go to "Packages and registries" -> "Container Registry", you should be able to see the valid registry URL you suppose to use in order to build and push your image.
-For example, `docker build -t registry.gitlab.devops20221020.com:5005/gitlab-instance-d350f73c/first-projct .` (See below screenshot)
 ```

 Test if the docker image push works once login successfully -